ss-haze/cpp_primer/ch04/README.md

 ### Exercise 4.8
 > Explain when operands are evaluated in the logical AND, logical OR, and equality operators.
 ```
-The logical AND and OR operators use short.ciruiting:
+The logical AND and OR operators use short-ciruiting:
 (a) The left hand operand is first evaluated
 (b) For AND, the right hand operand is evaluated iff (a) evaluates to true
     For OR, the right hand operand is evaluated iff (a) evaluates to false